 What is the point of application of Godawa’s view?
 While we still await Jesus’ future Second Coming, looking at the original context of a great deal of biblical prophecy, including much of the Book of Revelation, the Bible was still addressing the situation of persecution, for that first generation of believers in the first century church.
 For Christians living in a world today, where persecution is more prevalent than ever, the example of first century Christians under stress can provide great comfort to believers undergoing current trials for their faith.

 Has Brian Godawa made his case convincingly?
 At this point, I am not sure.
-The jury is still out, in my view.
+The jury is still out, in my view (UPDATE: November, 2021.
+The more that I have studied the Scriptures, since I have read Godawa’s book, the more that I am convinced that Godawa has it right.
+See my post on 2 Peter).

 What I am sure about is that Brian Godawa has made his case, in a very thorough manner, citing Scripture all the way through his book, and illustrating where the original context, that the biblical authors had in mind, actually makes a big difference in how biblical prophecy should be interpreted.
 Godawa still has a healthy measure of hermeneutical humility, acknowledging that he could be wrong in a number of the details of interpretation, that he presents.
 Nevertheless, he does find partial preterism to be convincing.
 Otherwise, he would not have written a book about it.